Services

 Gender-Affirming Care

 Given ongoing policymaking and rhetoric that affect trans people in particular, you deserve a therapist who not only believes you are who you say you are, but truly respects and honors that sense of self.
-I am committed to providing affirming mental health care to transgender and gender-expansive people, as guided by the World Professional Association for Transgender Health (WPATH).
-Together we might focus on experiences of gender dysphoria, marginalization, or trauma.
-We will also focus on building self-awareness, self-compassion, resiliency, and joy through a trans-affirming framework.
+We can talk about identity, dysphoria, euphoria, coming out, medical decisions, or just everyday life stuff, so you can build a stronger, more grounded connection to yourself.
+I am also available to provide letters of support for individuals seeking gender-affirming medical care, as guided by the World Professional Association for Transgender Health (WPATH) Standards of Care.

 -